mattmattox/Kubernetes-Master-Class-Upgrades/README.md

 ## Terms
 - **Rancher Server** is a set of pods that run the main orchestration engine and UI for Rancher.
 - **RKE** (Rancher Kubernetes Engine) is the tool Rancher uses to create and manage Kubernetes clusters
-- **Local/upstream cluster** This is the cluster where the Rancher server is installed, this is usually an RKE built cluster)
+- **Local/upstream cluster** This is the cluster where the Rancher server is installed; this is usually an RKE built cluster)
 - **Downstream cluster(s)** are Kubernetes cluster that Rancher is managing

 ## High-Level rules